Tamar-Friedlander-Lab/evol-RNase-based-SI_stochast_simul/README.md

 3. Demo:
     a) Here we provide the data and the Python scripts to regenerate the figures in the main manuscript in the folder 'simulated_dataset'.
        Data and corresponding scripts are provided in the individual sub-folder named fig{i} respective to the figure number in the main manuscript.
-    b) Running the scripts will provide the figures which are in the main manuscript and in the supplementary.
+    b) Running the scripts will provide the figures that are in the main manuscript and the supplementary.
     c) The run time for only these scripts (for given datasets) is under 3 munites.
        To regenerate the whole data for a single run, it takes 90 to 120 hrs on a clock speed of 2.4 GHz.